Diolinux/PhotoGIMP/How to Install.md

 - `.var`
 - `.local`

-to your Home directory and you are done.
+to your Home directory.
+Make sure there is no `~/.config/gimp` folder!

 ## On Linux with GIMP installed through package manager —or— On&nbsp;*BSD